jayway/webbstuga-startkit/ajax-modules-and-namespaces/README.md

 # AJAX and modules

 Having our functions and objects directly on the window object is bad practice, basically since names can collide.

+## Description

 In this exercise, we have created a simple module system here and your task is to move your own code into the proper places.

 ## Next Exercise